-- the apprentice must meet the 15 standards required by the Care Quality Commission (as set out in the Care Certificate). - the apprentice must have completed Level 1 maths and English - the apprentice must have completed an evidence portfolio.
+- the apprentice must meet the 15 standards required by the Care Quality Commission (as set out in the Care Certificate). - the apprentice must have achieved Level 1 maths and English.
+The requirements for English and maths are mandatory for all apprentices aged between 16-18 at the start of their apprenticeship training.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - the apprentice must have completed an evidence portfolio.
 The reflective accounts must be written in the final 3 months of the apprenticeship prior to gateway.
 Other supporting evidence submitted, including the direct observation, can be utilised from any point of the on-programme learning.
 The highest quality of evidence is most likely to be generated towards the end of the on-programme period. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report. - the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within the assessment window.
 The assessment plan does not specify an assessment window for this standard.
 Highfield suggests a 3-month assessment window that starts from the attempt of the first activity.
 Further information about the gateway process is covered later in this kit.